 XIII.
-And be it further enacted, That the Produce of Duties so received by the Means and Powers of this Act, except such Duties as are payable to His Majesty under any Act passed prior to the Eighteenth Year of His late Majesty as aforesaid, shall be paid by the Collector of the Customs, into the Hands of the Treasurer or Receiver General of the Colony, or other proper Officer authorized to receive the same, in the Colony in which the same shall be levied, to be applied to such Uses as shall be directed by the local Legislatures of such Colonies respectively; and that the Produce of such Duties so received as aforesaid, in the Colonies which have no local Legislature, shall and may be applied in such Manner as shall be directed by the Commissioners of His Majesty's Treasury.
+And be it further enacted.
+That the Produce of Duties so received by the Means and Powers of this Act, except such Duties as are payable Duties paid by Col-lector of Customs to to His Majesty under any Act passed prior to the Eighteenth Year of His Treasurer of Colony in which levied. late Majesty as aforesaid, shall be paid by the Collecter of the Customs. into the Hands of the Treasurer or Receiver General of the Colony, or other proper Officer authorized to receive the same, in the Colony in which the same shall be levied, to be applied to such Uses as shall be directed by the local Legislatures of such Colonies respectively; and that the Produce of such Duties so received as aforesaid, in the Colonies which have no local Legislature, shall and may be applied in such Manner as shall be directed by the Commissioners of His Majesty's Treasury.